Let's make a soundtrack for your indie game

 • [ ] I'll send you the final draft.
 You can request two minor revisions at this stage.

-• [ ] Final payment (half)
+• [ ] Final payment (other half)

 • [ ] Delivery of files.
-You get an archival FLAC and an MP3 you can use as-is.

 Send an email to kye@kyefox.com